BOARD OF DIRECTORS & STAFF

 A person who inspires you the most: My Father, Jose M. Garcia.
 He immigrated to the United States from the Philippines in 1926 with his brother Thomas.
 I am so grateful for all of his hard work and sacrifice.
 It gave me the ability to accomplish so much and make a great life for his grandchildren.

 How do you give back: I am an advocate for the Retirees and their Families.

-Tell us something about yourself: Married 37 years to my wife, Jolee, I have 3 children and a grandbaby girl on the way.
+Tell us something about yourself: Married 37 years to my wife, Jolee, I have 3 children and a grandbaby girl.
 I retired after 31 years on the San Diego Fire Department.

 Hometown: Born and raised in San Diego, CA

 Why SDFRA: I love to help people when they are in a time of need.
 What better way to help our fire family and their families during their time of need.

 Person who inspires you the most: My 102-year-old grandma who lives in Escondido.
 She has always had the best outlook on life.
 She says, "you can't always control what happens to you, but you can control the way you respond to it.
 It's about your attitude and sometimes things are just an 'oh-weller'."